Ria424/developers-animatesdk-docs/Document_object/Document79.md

 #### Returns

-An array that contains a list of filters applied to the currently selected objects.
+`Filter[]`; An array that contains a list of filters applied to the currently selected objects.

 #### Description